CHNS 111: Intensive Introductory Modern Chinese

 Review of IC 1: greeting, names, nationalities, saying good bye, etc.

-The first half of IC 2: talking about families
+The first half of IC 2: talking about families.

-Character practice (first half) of ICCW,
+Character practice (first half) of ICCW (IC2),

 Practice the dialogue.

-9/4 Study and learn the new words of the second half of IC 2.
+Study and learn the new words.

-Listen to both dialogues of IC 2.
+Listen to the dialogues of IC 2.

 Review of the first part of IC 2: talking about family members